pankaj6626/rbac_manage/README.md

 - **package-lock.json**: Ensures reproducible builds by locking dependency versions.

+## Overview
+This is a web application implementing **Role-Based Access Control (RBAC)** with three distinct roles: **Admin**, **Manager**, and **User**.
+The application allows users to register, log in, and view role-specific content based on their assigned roles.
+Access to certain resources is restricted depending on the user's role.
+This project includes features like registration, login, and protected routes that can only be accessed by users with specific roles.

- Features
+## Features
-Role-Based Access:
+- **Role-Based Access**:

-Admin: Has access to all resources (Admin, Manager, and User).
+  - **Admin**: Has access to all resources (Admin, Manager, and User).
-Manager: Has access to Manager and User resources.
+  - **Manager**: Has access to Manager and User resources.
-User: Has access to only User-specific resources.
+  - **User**: Has access to only User-specific resources.

-User Registration: Users can register with a specified role.
+- **User Registration**: Users can register with a specified role (Admin, Manager, or User).

-Login: Users log in to access the dashboard and protected resources.
+- **Login**: Users log in to access the dashboard and protected resources.

-Dashboard: Displays role-specific content based on the authenticated user's role.
+- **Dashboard**: Displays role-specific content based on the authenticated user's role.

-Protected Routes: Users can only access certain resources based on their assigned role.
+- **Protected Routes**: Only users with the appropriate roles can access certain resources.

-Tech Stack
+## Tech Stack

-Backend: Node.js with Express
+### Backend:
+- **Node.js** with **Express** for the server.
-JWT (JSON Web Tokens) for authentication
+- **JWT (JSON Web Tokens)** for authentication.
+- **MongoDB** for database storage (with Mongoose for model management).
-Role-based access control logic
+- Role-based access control logic is implemented through middleware.

+### Frontend (Planned):
+- A frontend will be added soon to interface with the backend.
+- The role-based access logic is being implemented to ensure users are directed to the appropriate content based on their roles.

+### Testing:
+- API endpoints are tested and working correctly through **Postman**.
-for frontend i tried implementing it ,made the web page but was getting some error in role based access after login will correct it soon and upload the frontend part also
+- for frontend i tried implementing it ,made the web page but was getting some error in role based access after login, i will correct it soon and upload the frontend part also

-i tried testing api's on postman ,it is working correctly